 \subsection{Simulation}

 We ran a simulation study to demonstrate the finite sample performance of the proposed estimator and test statistic.
-We present the results for three model settings.
-In any setting, we simulate the responses $\{Y_i\}_{i=1}^n$ using the following conditional distribution function:
+We present the results for the three model settings.
+In all settings, we simulated the responses $\{Y_i\}_{i=1}^n$ using the following conditional distribution function: